swent-epfl/mvp-prd/template/9-design.md

 Expiring time (Timestamp), Must this challenge be completed in a group (bool), Has the challenge been completed (bool), Challenge completion points (int).

+The document id of the challenge corresponds to the document id of the post that must be visited to complete the challenge.

 **Past challenges :** This collection manages the past challenges proposed to the user (whether completed or missed).
 It is a sub-collection under each user, and each past challenge has the same structure as an active challenge, with the fields:

 Expiring time (Timestamp), Must this challenge be completed in a group (bool), Has the challenge been completed (bool), Challenge completion points (int).